Little Vintage Baking

 • Stir the mixture and strain over a medium size bowl, to catch any large tea leaves.

-• While the cream is chilling, make the shortbread.
-In the bowl of a food processor, place the flour, sugar and salt.
+• In the bowl of a food processor, combine the flour, sugar and salt.
+Pulse a couple times to mix.

-• Pulse a couple times to combine.
-Add in the cold, cubed butter and pulse until the mixture resembles coarse sand and starts to clump up just a bit.
+• Add in the cold, cubed butter and pulse until the mixture resembles coarse sand, starts to form clumps, and sticks together when pressed together.

 • Place the shortbread in the fridge to chill for 30 minutes.